Auburger/Personal-Site/README.md

 # Personal-Site
-When it's finished, this'll be my personal website.
-I will probably have an actual domain, lol.
+My personal website.
+Yes, it's not finished.
+Yes, I will get around to finishing it and hosting it.
+Eventually...
+Trust.